lwshanbd/lwshanbd.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi all, this is Baodi, a Ph.D. student at Stony Brook University.
+Hi all, this is Baodi, a Ph.D. candidate at Stony Brook University.
 I graduated from Shandong University with a bachelor's degree in computer science.

 I am a member in [Exascallab](https://you.stonybrook.edu/exascallab/).
 My advisor is [Dr.Barbara Chapman](https://www.cs.stonybrook.edu/people/faculty/BarbaraChapman).

-My research interests include high performance computing, parallel computing and compiler.
+My research interests include high performance computing and parallel computing.

 If you'd like to know more about me, please ask me for my CV by [email](mailto:baodi.shan@stonybrook.edu).